Jim Thompson (Illinois politician): Presidential and vice presidential speculations

 During his tenure, Thompson was mentioned as a potential future candidate for president or vice president.
-In 1978, The Washington Post declared that "during his first year of elective office, Gov. James R. Thompson has passed one test of a viable presidential candidate to oppose Jimmy Carter" in 1980.
+In 1978, The Washington Post declared that Thompson had "passed one test of a viable presidential candidate to oppose Jimmy Carter" in 1980.
 Thompson did not run for president, but was reportedly considered as a running mate for Republican nominee Ronald Reagan.

 For several years, Thompson considered the possibility of making a run for the Republican presidential nomination in 1988.
 A Chicago Tribune report in 1988 concluded that Thompson had been very interested in serving as president, but felt that it was too soon for him to run in 1980 and unviable to run against incumbent vice president George H. W. Bush in 1988.
 He was approached for interest on the Bush ticket in 1988 but asked to be not considered, stating he had concern about "the effect of the campaign on his family."
+Thompson subsequently served as national co-chair of Bush's successful presidential bid.

 Legal and lobbying career

 After leaving public service, Thompson joined Winston & Strawn, a Chicago-based law firm.
 Thompson served as chairman of the executive committee from 1991 to 2006, and as chairman and CEO of the firm from 1993 to 2006.
-He was senior chairman until January 31, 2015.
+He remained senior chairman until January 31, 2015.
 As CEO of Winston & Strawn, he focused in the area of government relations and regulatory affairs.
-The firm has lobbied for American Airlines, and he previously represented United Airlines.

-Winston & Strawn is the same firm that represented former Illinois governor George Ryan pro bono against federal charges relating to the "Licenses-for-Bribes" scandal during Ryan's tenure as Illinois Governor and Secretary of State.
-Thompson acted as Ryan's lawyer personally.
+When ex-Illinois Governor George Ryan, Thompson's former Lieutenant Governor, was facing federal charges related to the "Licenses-for-Bribes" scandal, Winston & Strawn represented Ryan pro bono.
+Thompson personally acted as Ryan's lawyer.
 On April 17, 2006, Ryan was convicted on all 18 counts, which included racketeering, misusing state resources for political gain, and fraud.
 He was sentenced to 6½ years in federal prison and began serving his sentence on November 7, 2007.
-Ryan was released from federal prison on July 3, 2013.

 Thompson was also a director and head of the Audit Committee for Hollinger International, the media company founded by Conrad Black, which was the subject of a U.S. Securities and Exchange Commission investigation.

 Later career

-In 2002, he was appointed to serve on the 9/11 Commission, where he aggressively questioned Richard Clarke, the former chief counter-terrorism adviser on the United States National Security Council.
+In 2002, he was appointed by President George W. Bush to serve on the 9/11 Commission, where he aggressively questioned Richard Clarke, the former chief counter-terrorism adviser on the United States National Security Council.
 The commission's findings were released in the 9/11 Commission Report on July 22, 2004.